jincheng9/R-in-Action/part1/notes.md

 a[3]  # 5
 a[c(1, 3, 5)] # 1 5 6
 a[2:6] # 2 5 3 6 -2
+b <- replicate(10, 2) # generate a vector with length 10, all elements are 2
+b <- rep(2, 10) # generate a vector with length 10, all elements are 2

 # add a element to vector: method 1
 e <- 10
 a <- c(a, e)